CS371p: Object-Oriented Programming

 https://www.cs.utexas.edu/~downing/

-Office Hours: MF, 12 pm, GDC 6.308
+Office Hours: MF 12 pm, GDC 6.308

 Danika Rossbach

-GitLab: https://gitlab.com//
+GitLab: https://gitlab.com/drossbach/

-Office Hours: TBD, GDC basement
+Office Hours: T 12 pm, GDC basement

 Sneha Ballabh